apache/struts-sandbox/ti/README.txt

 tag libraries
     * Beehive using the Page Flow and annotations

+BUILDING FROM SOURCE
+To build Struts Ti from source, you must have Maven 1.x installed.
+Execute 'maven dist' from 'core' directory of your local copy of Struts Ti.

+ $ cd ti    <- your local copy
+ $ cd core
+ $ maven dist

 STATUS

 A working, if feature sparce, framework is in place.